The robots meta tag and X-Robots-Tag made clear

 Removing a URL from the sitemap before it gets deindexed

 A better alternative is to create a separate sitemap.xml with a list of all pages containing the noindex directive.
 Then remove URLs from the file as they get deindexed.
-If you upload this file into Google Search Console, robots are likely to crawl it quicker.
+If you upload this file to Google Search Console, robots are likely to crawl it quicker.

-Not checking index statuses after making changes
+Not checking index statuses after making changes on a website

-How not to get important pages deindexed?
+How not to get important pages deindexed

 You can monitor changes in your site’s code using SE Ranking’s Page Changes Monitor.
 This tool allows you to track both HTML code and index statuses for major search engines.

-When one of your important pages doesn’t show up in the SERPS, check if there are directives blocking it from being indexed or if there is a disallow directive in the robots.txt file.
+When one of your important pages doesn’t show up in SERPS, check if directives are blocking it from being indexed or if there is a disallow directive in the robots.txt file.
 Also, see if the URL is included in the sitemap file.
 You can also use Google Search Console to tell search engines that you need to have your page indexed and inform them about your domain’s updated sitemap.

 Summary